Kewlan/OoT3D-Custom-Sequences/README.md

 On 3DS you can use godmode9.
 [Read the relevant "Extracting RomFS" section here for a how-to.](https://gist.github.com/PixelSergey/73d0a4bc1437dbaa53a1d1ce849fdda1)
 On Citra, right click the game in the game list and select `Dump RomFS`.
 The archive is found in the `sound` folder.
-3. Place the sequences together with their respective cmeta file in the folder representing the music category where you want them to be able to appear.
+3. Place the custom sequences within the Custom Music folder.
+If you don't care about categorizing the songs yourself you can place the `Music` folder from this repository in the `Custom Music` folder in the SD card.
+Otherwise, place the sequences together with their respective cmeta file within the folder representing the music category where you want them to be able to appear.
+A music category node is represented with an exclamation mark in the beginning.
+Placing the sequence there will allow it to appear in any of the child-folder nodes.
 For example, if you want a song to be able to appear anywhere, you place it in the `/Background Music/` folder.
 If you want it to only be in dungeons, then you place it in `/Background Music/Area Themes/Dungeons/`.
 If it should only appear in the final Ganon fight, you place it in `/Background Music/Battle Themes/Ganon Battle/`, and so on.
-**Important!** At the moment the music files need to be placed directly in the music category folders.
-Subfolders that weren't auto-generated are not looked through yet!
 4. Now they're ready to be shuffled.
 Remember to turn on the option!

 ### Vanilla
 You can use [Citric Composer](https://github.com/Gota7/Citric-Composer) to manually replace sequences.
 You will also need to look at the cmeta files to know which sound bank, channels flags, and volume it should have.
-* The first four bytes are the sound banks.
-* The next two are the channel flags in _little endian_.
-* The seventh byte is the volume.

 Once you're done and have the new sound archive, it will need to be placed in the mod folder like usual.